dechamps/APO/README.md

 key before running the above command so that you can restore them later.
 Another way to revert to the default state is to reinstall the audio driver.

-The same result by deleting or renaming the `FxProperties` key, but permissions might get in the way (see below).
+The same result can be achieved by deleting or renaming the `FxProperties` key, but permissions might get in the way (see below).

 ### Permission issues